Sarawak: Transportation

 Much like many former British territories, Sarawak uses a dual carriageway with the left-hand traffic rule.
 As of 2013, Sarawak had a total of 32091 km of connected roadways, with 18003 km being paved state routes, 8313 km of dirt tracks, 4352 km of gravel roads, and 1424 km of paved federal highway.
 The primary route in Sarawak is the Pan Borneo Highway, which runs from Sematan, Sarawak, through Brunei to Tawau, Sabah.
-Despite being a major highway, the condition of the road is poor leading to numerous accidents and fatalities.
+Despite being a major highway, the condition of the road was poor leading to numerous accidents and fatalities.
 16 billion ringgit worth of contracts were awarded to a number of local companies in December 2016 to add new vehicle and pedestrian bridges, interchanges and bus shelters to the highway as part of a multi-phase project.
+However since 2025, the highway is nearing completion with a majority of the stretch being fully usable, cutting down travel time significantly.

 A railway line existed before World War II, but the last remnants of the line were dismantled in 1959.
 A rail project was announced in 2008 to be in line with the transport needs of SCORE, but as yet no construction work has begun despite an anticipated completion date in 2015.
-In 2017, the Sarawak government proposed a light rail system (Kuching Line) connecting Kuching, Samarahan and Serian divisions with anticipated completion in 2020.
+In 2017, the Sarawak government proposed a light rail system connecting Kuching, Samarahan and Serian divisions which eventually culminated into an autonomous rail rapid transit system (Kuching Urban Transportation System) with anticipated completion in 2028 for Phase 1.
+There are also proposals to introduce a similar system to Bintulu in the future.
 Currently, buses are the primary mode of public transportation in Sarawak with interstate services connecting the state to Sabah, Brunei, and Pontianak (Indonesia).

 Sarawak is served by a number of airports with Kuching International Airport, located south west of Kuching, being the largest.
 Flights from Kuching are mainly to Kuala Lumpur but also to Johor Bahru, Penang, Sabah, Kelantan, Singapore and Pontianak, Indonesia.
 A second airport at Miri serves flights primarily to other Malaysian states as well as services to Singapore.
 Other smaller airports such as Sibu Airport, Bintulu Airport, Mukah Airport, Marudi Airport, Mulu Airport, and Limbang Airport provide domestic services within Malaysia.
 There are also a number of remote airstrips serving rural communities in the state.
-Three airlines serve flights in Sarawak, Malaysia Airlines, Air Asia, and MASwings all of which use Kuching Airport as their main hub.
+Three airlines serve flights in Sarawak, Malaysia Airlines, Air Asia, and AirBorneo all of which use Kuching Airport as their main hub.
 The state owned Hornbill Skyways is an aviation company that largely provides private chartered flights and flight services for public servants.